zenwarr/mpv-config/README.md

 1. Make sure `curl` is installed and accessible in `PATH`.
 2. Create openrouter.ai api key at https://openrouter.ai/settings/keys
-3. Copy `scripts/subai.lua` from this repository
+3. Copy `scripts/subai.lua`, `script-modules/subtitle.lua`, `script-modules/sha1.lua` from this repository
+4. Install `utf8` dependency.
+You can clone `script-modules/utf8` repository with the following command (assuming you are in mpv config directory): `git clone git@github.com:Stepets/utf8.lua.git script-modules/utf8`
-4. Create `script-opts/subai.conf` file and add the following settings:
+5. Create `script-opts/subai.conf` file and add the following settings:

 ```
 # Replace YOUR_API_KEY with your openrouter key